-XIII.
-ADDITIONAL DISCLOSURES
+XIII.ADDITIONAL DISCLOSURES

 - (1) The following are additional disclosures for the Company and its affiliates as required by the R.O.C.
-Securities and Futures Bureau: - (a) Financing provided to others for the year ended 31 December 2020: Please refer to Attachment 2. - (b) Endorsement/Guarantee provided to others for the year ended 31 December 2020: Please refer to Attachment 3. - (c) Securities held as of December 31, 2020 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 4. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None. - (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2020: None.
+Securities and Futures Bureau: - (a) Financing provided to others for the year ended 31 December 2021: Please refer to Attachment 2. - (b) Endorsement/Guarantee provided to others for the year ended 31 December 2021: Please refer to Attachment 3. - (c) Securities held as of 31 December 2021 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 4. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2021: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2021: None.

-- (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended 31 December 2020: Please refer to Attachment 6. - (h) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of December 31, 2020: Please refer to Attachment 7. - (i) Financial instruments and derivative transactions: None. - (j) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 1.

-(2) Information on investees:
+- (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2021: None. - (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended 31 December 2021: Please refer to Attachment 6. - (h) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of 31 December 2021: None. - (i) Financial instruments and derivative transactions: None. - (j) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 1. - (2) Information on investees:

-Names, locations, main businesses and products, original investment amount, investment as of 31 December 2020, net income (loss) of investee company and investment income (loss) recognized as of 31 December 2020: Please refer to Attachment 5.
+Names, locations, main businesses and products, original investment amount, investment as of 31 December 2021, net income (loss) of investee company and investment income (loss) recognized as of 31 December 2021: Please refer to Attachment 5.

-(3) Investment in Mainland China:

-- (a) Investee company name, main businesses and products, total amount of capital, method of investment, accumulated inflow and outflow of investments from Taiwan, net income (loss) of investee company, percentage of ownership, investment income (loss), carrying amount of investments, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 8. - (b) Directly or indirectly significant transactions through third regions with the investees in Mainland China, including price, payment terms, unrealized gain or loss, and other events with significant effects on the operating results and financial condition: Please refer to Attachment 2, Attachment 3 and Attachment 8.

-(4) Information on major shareholders:
+- (3) Investment in Mainland China: - (a) Investee company name, main businesses and products, total amount of capital, method of investment, accumulated inflow and outflow of investments from Taiwan, net income (loss) of investee company, percentage of ownership, investment income (loss), carrying amount of investments, cumulated inward remittance of earnings and limits on investment in Mainland China: Please refer to Attachment 7. - (b) Directly or indirectly significant transactions through third regions with the investees in Mainland China, including price, payment terms, unrealized gain or loss, and other events with significant effects on the operating results and financial condition: Please refer to Attachment 2, Attachment 3 and Attachment 7. - (4) Information on major shareholders:

-Name of major shareholders, number of shares held and proportion of shares held: Please refer to Attachment 9.
+Name of major shareholders, number of shares held and proportion of shares held: Please refer to Attachment 8.